blewy/Price_optimization/README.md

 - http://www.springer.com/br/book/9783319082622
 - https://www.amazon.com/Modern-Optimization-R-Use/dp/3319082620

-I prep some xls file with fake data, with the cost of production and current price of 99 products (I thought it was 100), and created some help functions to estimate retention, volume and margin of this 99 person portfolio.
+I prepared an xls file with fake data, with the cost of production and current price for 99 clients/contracts (I thought it was 100), and created some help functions to estimate retention, volume and margin of these 99 person portfolio.

 Enjoy the code and go to the book the learn more about optimization, it's a great book.